 But it seems that today there are more people not doing their share, waiting for those that do their share to provide for them.

 In essence, they feel the world owes them something.

-In fact, many people operate on the assumption that the world owes them a hot meal, a bed to sleep in, shoes, smart phones, and anything else we want simply because we exist.
+In fact, many people operate on the assumption that the world owes them a hot meal, a bed to sleep in, shoes, smartphones, and anything else they want simply because we exist.

 Today some people do not want to work.

 And if they do work, they don’t want to work too hard.

 Nor do they want to work in jobs that are beneath them, or aside from their personal interests.

 I see children getting trophies just for showing up, lest we hurt someone’s feelings by admitting that one child is better than another.

 Children are not allowed to fail.